tobiasjcat/WildBeyond/health.md

 - A cookie cutter shaped like a unicorn.
 - 1 set of false wooden teeth
 - 6x weird teeth
 - Packets of pixie dust.
 One minute of limited flying and hovering.
+(Used to get to the archipelago)
 - Wizard puppet of minor illusion 2x
 - Bells
 - Scatterleaf tea